nolanlawson/vdom-serialized-patch/README.md

 Serialize [virtual-dom](https://github.com/Matt-Esch/virtual-dom) patches into a very efficient JSON format, and then patch the DOM directly from that object.

 Designed for generating patches on the server or in a web worker and then sending that to the client.
 Basically this a more efficient and specialized version of [vdom-as-json](https://github.com/nolanlawson/vdom-as-json).
-The only catch is that you have to patch the DOM using this module's `patch` method rather than `virtual-dom/patch`.

 Motivation
 ----